 Do not report eligible and non-eligible retiring allowance amounts (including those amounts paid to Indians) on a T4A slip.
 Instead, report these types of income on a T4 slip.
 For more information on retiring allowances, see Guide RC4120, Employers' Guide – Filing the T4 Slip and Summary.

-The T4A slip is still used to report eligible and non-eligible retiring allowance amounts (including those amounts paid to Indians) paid in 2009 and prior years if you are filing amended T4A slips or are filing late.
+If you are filing amended T4A slips or are filing late, the T4A slip is still used to report eligible and non-eligible retiring allowance amounts (including those amounts paid to Indians) paid in 2009 and prior years.

 You have to deduct income tax from lump-sum payments that are: